2. Start at low stakes

 When just starting playing you will have some problems letting go of these hands, but it is one thing that you need to learn if you want to be successful.
 Players in lowest games are not bluffing so much and in the long run, you will be doing yourself a huge favor by folding one pair hands to aggression in these spots.

 Not all opponents are passive ones and if you are playing against maniac or someone who is very aggressive and raising constantly you should not be folding these hands.
 You need to understand that there is a different type of players and you really need to play differently against them.
-Last part in my poker tips list will help you to deal with this.
+Last part of my poker tips list will help you to deal with this.

 12. Use a software

 If you want to be able to compete with players even on lower stakes, you should get some help.
 I am not talking about advanced programs that can help you learn GTO poker strategy, but a simple one that every player should have.
-A tracking software is essential because you can see stats on your opponents and know how they are playing.
+Tracking software is essential because you can see stats on your opponents and know how they are playing.
 It lets you quickly spot the different type of opponents that you will be facing and to change your poker strategy and decisions based on that.
 In my opinion, by far the best program for this is Holdem Manager 2 and you can get a FREE trial of HM2 here!

 Moreover, to make it even easier I made a list of The Best Poker Tools available for you.